harsh8088/flutter_tv/README.md

 # flutter_tv

-A Sample Flutter project for Android TV.
+A Sample Flutter project for Android TV using BLoC state management.

 ## Getting Started